 Mommy Reseller Tip: Set reasonable expectations for yourself and your business.
 It is tough to grow a business while growing a human.
 Have patience and grace with yourself.
 Remember, they’re not little forever; enjoy it!

 Sourcing for inventory can be tough with little ones who require constant attention, frequent feedings, diaper changes, snacks, and provide for very little time in stores before they are emotionally done and their behavior reflects.
 I always struggled to successfully source with my little one, and I eventually gave up.
 What was originally the most fun aspect of reselling, quickly became exhausting and dreadful.
 Sourcing became a luxury reserved for when I could find or afford child care, so I became very creative in sourcing and learned how to do it online.

-Mommy Reseller Tip: Consider using the app FLYP to sell on consignment.
-Under this model, you can have inventory delivered to your door.
+Mommy Reseller Tip: Consider selling on consignment.
+Under this model, you can receive free inventory to sell on commission.
 While you share fees with the owner, it is a great model to obtain free inventory or raise funds for your business.
 You could use these funds to hire a babysitter to give you some much-needed alone time to hit the thrift!
-Apply to be a FLYP proseller here.

 You may also like: 9 Steps to Start a Reselling Business Online for Profit